makeplans/makeplans-api/readme.md

 ### 402 - Payment Required

-Trial period expired.
+*Not yet implemented*

 Please pay your bill.

 ### 403 - Forbidden